Table of Contents (click to expand)

 Whether it’s apprehension over leaving your phone hooked up for an overnight charge or turning the phone off to give the battery a little break, we’re in a perpetual quest to utilize ways wherein we can get more juice out of our smartphone batteries.
 However, some of those ways don’t actually make much sense.
 To assist you in sorting out the science from the folklore, I have debunked 5 common myths surrounding mobile phone batteries.

-Myth 1: Leaving the Mobile Phone Plugged in Overnight for Charging Will Overcharge the Phone
+Myth 1: Keeping Your Phone Plugged Overnight Will Overcharge The Phone

 This is one of the most common pieces of advice we come across, but it’s not 100% correct.
 It’s a bit more complicated, as leaving your battery plugged in overnight certainly isn’t hazardous, but it might damage your battery life a bit.